Loading...

 • Remote closings are common for PCS buyers.
 A power of attorney and a lender used to military timelines let you close even after you have reported.

-Buyers PCSing to Nellis AFB should treat a VA homebuying purchase as a timeline project, not just a loan application.
-A strong permanent-change-of-station (PCS) plan lines up your Certificate of Eligibility, your orders and report date, your Basic Allowance for Housing (BAH), a comfortable payment range, the Las Vegas commute to base, the property's condition, and a backup housing plan — all before the home search gets serious.
-Nellis Air Force Base sits in the northeast Las Vegas valley, so location and commute matter as much as the loan itself.
+There is no cap on the loan amount VA will guarantee under full entitlement — which is why buyers PCSing to Nellis AFB should still treat a VA homebuying purchase as a timeline project, not just a loan application.
+A strong permanent-change-of-station (PCS) plan lines up the big pieces before the home search gets serious: your Certificate of Eligibility, your orders and report date, and your Basic Allowance for Housing (BAH).
+Add a comfortable payment range, the Las Vegas commute to base, the property's condition, and a backup housing plan.
+Nellis Air Force Base sits in the northeast Las Vegas valley.
+Location and commute matter as much as the loan itself.
 This checklist walks each step in order so a move that feels rushed becomes a plan you can work.

 In short:

-1. As soon as you have orders, request your Certificate of Eligibility (COE) and get a lender pre-approval to set your price range.
+1. As soon as you have orders, request your Certificate of Eligibility (COE).
+Then get a lender pre-approval to set your price range.

 2. Use BAH as one input toward a comfortable total payment — not as a purchase price by itself.